jasulcaf/Mobile-Computing-Final/README.md

 ### Further Setup (PC and VR)
 In order to run the Python script, we convert it to a .exe file.
-To do this, go to the Moible-Computing-Final/Python/ Directory, and run the following terminal command: `pyinstaller predict_continuous`.
+To do this, go to the Moible-Computing-Final/Python/ Directory, and run the following terminal command: `pyinstaller predict_continuous.py`.
 We would upload these files to Github but cannot because of filesize limit.
 ## Current Workaround (VR)
 Because the model could not be run on the VR headset, the workaround for